 150,000/25,000 = 6

-Days sales outstanding (DSO) shows the average number of days it takes to collect payment on an account.
-It shows if a company is extending credit to customers too much, or too little.
+Days sales outstanding show the average number of days it takes to collect payment on an account.
+It shows if a company is extending too much or too little credit to customers.

 (Total A/R / Total Credit Sales) x Number of Days